Siatt/sticky/README.md

+# About
+Repo is still WIP.
+Express and mongoDB
-# sticky
+# License
-express and mongodDB
+MIT